Fabergé, A New Recipe by Sarah Fabergé

 This dish closely mirrors the design of todays contemporary multi-coloured Fabergé Treillage egg pendant – with ruby, tsavorite and fire opal gemstones set into rose gold.

-So jewelled eggs inspired poets, novelists, filmmakers, chefs and countless rival jewellers – but where did Faberge and the association with bejewelled eggs begin?
+These egg objet inspired poets, novelists, filmmakers, chefs and countless rival jewellers – but where did Fabergé and the association with bejewelled eggs begin?

-Fabergé was a French name originally but Fabergé’s soul belongs to Russia.
+A French name, Fabergé’s soul belongs to Russia.
 Gustav Fabergé started a jewellery company in St. Petersburg in 1842 – but it was his son, Peter Carl Fabergé, who took over the running of the company when his father retired, who brought the name to international acclaim.

 As a trainee goldsmith he served an internship at The Hermitage, St Petersburg where he worked with the treasures of the Romanov household.
-He was also sent on a grand tour of Europe as part of his learning process to discover and appreciate art.
+He went on a grand tour of Europe as part of his learning process to discover and appreciate art.
 He was deeply moved and inspired by these experiences.

 Fabergé exhibited at the 1882 Moscow Pan-Russian Exhibition with a display that included a replica of a Scythian Treasure from the Tsar’s hermitage collection.
 The fine workmanship caught the eye of Tsar Alexander III and the Empress Maria Fedorovna purchased a pair of cufflinks – the first ever Fabergé purchase by a Romanov.
 By 1885 Fabergé was “Goldsmith by special appointment to the Imperial Crown”.

 The first of many triumphs for the company’s relationship with the court was a result of Empress Maria Feodorovna reminiscing about a bejewelled egg owned by the Empress’s aunt, Princess Wilhelmine, when Maria Feodorovna’s was a child.